ncbdrck/kinect_with_ROS/README.md

 **IAI Kinect2 for OpenCV 4**

 We can find the installation instructions on the GitHub page.
 However, There's an error in the instructions.
-Replace "git clone https://github.com/code-iai/iai_kinect2.git" with "git clone https://github.com/paul-shuvo/iai_kinect2_opencv4.git"
+Replace ```git clone https://github.com/code-iai/iai_kinect2.git``` with ```git clone https://github.com/paul-shuvo/iai_kinect2_opencv4.git```

 ```
 cd ~/catkin_ws/src/